DanielFSeg/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 - The activity identifiers are replaced with the activity labels based on the `activity_labels.txt` file.
 - Column names are expanded e.g. `acc` to `Accelerometer` etc., invalid characters like `-`, `()` are removed and `BodyBody` is replaced with `Body`.
 - Mean is calculated for the remaining measurement based on corresponding subject and activity.
-- The summary dataset is written to the disk, in `tidy.txt`.
+- The summary dataset is written to the disk, in `tidydata.txt`.

 ## Output File